hz0124/RISC_V_CPU/README.md

 ## RISC-V-CPU
-This is a RISC-V CPU written in Verilog for the subject MST-3305, supporting some of RISC-V instruction now.
+This is a RISC-V CPU written in Verilog for the subject MST-3305 in SJTU, supporting some of RISC-V instruction now.

+The final version up to date is in the Extension fold.
+You can add all files in it to the Modelsim and try to get a piece of assembly code executed.
+The difference between Pipeline version and Extension version is that Extension version add branch prediction function which makes loop program faster than the early version one cycle per iteration.
+Extension version also add multiplier function supply, you can try to cut the long combinational logic path with register to shorten the critical path.